emanuelegorga/Codagram/README.md

 ## Project ##

-We are building a web app similar to a basic CodeAcademy targeting the 7 to 11 years old.<br/>
+We are building a simple learning web app targeting the 7 to 11 years old.<br/>
-Our goal is to introduce kids to code :computer: Who knows we might create vocation :heart:
+Our goal is to introduce kids to code :computer: Who knows we might create vocation ... :heart:

 ## User story ##